Are your chickens happy in their chicken coop?

-We all know the story—a sneaky but cute little girl tries out three different types of furniture looking for comfort—not too big or too small, but JUST RIGHT.
-When you’re looking for a home for your flock of chickens, keep that little girl in mind--for your chickens to feel comfy, healthy, and happy, you need to make sure you’re giving them the right amount of space—both in their coops and in their runs.
+We all know the story—a sneaky, but cute, little girl tries out three different types of furniture looking for comfort—not too big or too small, but JUST RIGHT.
+When you are looking for a home for your flock of chickens, keep in mind that to feel comfy, healthy, and happy, you need to make sure you are giving them the right amount of space—both in their coops and in their runs.
 Let’s take a look:

 While your chickens’ breed, size, personality, and the weather where you live will all play a factor, we here at OverEZ chicken coops recommend that chickens need a minimum of 2 square feet per chicken in a coop and 4 square feet per chicken in a run/outside area.

 When you pick a coop for your girls, think Goldilocks:

-While it’s important for your chickens to have enough room, a coop can be TOO large.
-Especially if you live in a climate with cold winters, if your birds have too much space they’ll have trouble generating enough heat in winter.
+While it is important for your chickens to have enough room, a coop can be TOO large.
+Especially if you live in a climate with cold winters, if your birds have too much space they will have trouble generating enough heat in winter.

 Think about it for yourself—it’s much easier to snuggle up to a friend and warm up in a little tent than it would be with the same friend in a big, empty warehouse.

 How are chickens like grumpy teenagers?
 They want space!
 Stuffing too many birds into a small space makes for a flock of grumpy girls.
 Overcrowding encourages bullying, egg-eating, and health problems.